104th Wisconsin Legislature

-The One Hundred Fourth Wisconsin Legislature convened from January 15, 2019, to May 12, 2020, in regular session.
-The Legislature also held two extraordinary sessions, on February 28, 2019, and April 14–16, 2020, and six special sessions: November 7, 2019; January 28, 2020April 16, 2020; February 11, 2020February 25, 2020; April 4, 2020April 8, 2020; April 7, 2020April 8, 2020; and August 31, 2020December 22, 2020.
-The 2nd year of the 104th Legislature was significantly impacted by the COVID-19 pandemic.
+The One Hundred Fourth Wisconsin Legislature convened from January 7, 2019, to January 4, 2021, in regular session, though it adjourned for legislative activity on May 13, 2020.
+The Legislature also held two extraordinary sessions and six special sessions during the legislative term.

+The second year of this legislature was significantly impacted by the arrival of the COVID-19 pandemic in Wisconsin.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first two years of a four-year term.
 Assembly members were elected to a two-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 6, 2018.
 Senators representing even-numbered districts were serving the third and fourth year of their four-year term, having been elected in the general election held on November 8, 2016.

+The governor of Wisconsin during this entire term was Democrat Tony Evers, of Dane County, serving the first two years of a four-year term, having won election in the 2018 Wisconsin gubernatorial election.